codeBelt/StructureJS/README.md

 [Read more about `Stage`](http://codebelt.github.io/StructureJS/docs/classes/Stage.html)

+### `DOMElement`

-A base view class for all objects that can be placed into the DOM.
-All of your View classes will extend the `DOMelement` class.
+A base view class for objects that control the DOM.
+Your View classes will extend this `DOMElement` class.

 ```js
 var ExampleView = (function () {